open-telemetry/opentelemetry.io/content/en/docs/demo/kubernetes-deployment.md

 helm install my-otel-demo open-telemetry/opentelemetry-demo
 ```

+> **Note** The OpenTelemetry Demo Helm chart does not support being upgraded
+> from one version to another.
+If you need to upgrade the chart, you must first
+> delete the existing release and then install the new version.

 > **Note** The OpenTelemetry Demo Helm chart version 0.11.0 or greater is
 > required to perform all usage methods mentioned below.